-THIS DATASET HAS BEEN WITHDRAWN and superseded by UK Environmental Change Network (ECN) stream water discharge data: 1993-2015
+THIS DATASET HAS BEEN SUPERSEDED by UK Environmental Change Network (ECN) stream water discharge data: 1993-2015

 Stream water discharge data from the UK Environmental Change Network (ECN) terrestrial sites.
 The data (stage and discharge) are collected by loggers at ECN's terrestrial sites (where a stream is present) using a standard protocol.
 They represent continuous 15-minutely records from 1993 to 2012.